KS Real Estate Commission

 The Commission does not require licensees join a board or association.
 The Commission is not affiliated with any boards or associations.

 Yes.
-Login to MyLicense E-gov and select Affiliation Change on the menu.
+Login to the Public Portal, click "UPDATE RECORD" next to your license record then select Remove Affiliation and click "CONTINUE".
 Follow the instructions to remove all of your company affiliations.
 This will result in immediate deactivation of your license.
 Remember to update your email address.

 Licensees cannot conduct any activities requiring a license while on inactive status.